A. Battle against the Amalekites.

 1. (1-3) A clear, radical command: destroy Amalek.

 b.
-Why?
-What did the Amalekites do that was so bad?
-Samuel explained that to Saul also: how he laid wait for him on the way when he came up from Egypt.
-Centuries before this, the Amalekites were the first peoples to attack Israel after their escape from Egypt (Exodus 17).
+How he laid wait for him on the way when he came up from Egypt: This explains why the Amalekites should be judged so completely.
+Centuries before this the Amalekites were the first people to attack Israel after their escape from Egypt (Exodus 17).

-i.
+c.
+Now go and attack Amalek: God could have judged Amalek directly as He did against the cities of Sodom and Gomorrah.
 But God had a special purpose in this for His special nation, Israel.
-He wanted it to be a test of obedience for Saul, and all of Israel.
-Plus, since Amalek’s sin against Israel was a military attack, God wanted to make the judgment fit the sin.
+He wanted it to be a test of obedience for Saul and all of Israel.
+Plus, since Amalek's sin against Israel was a military attack, God wanted to make the judgment fit the sin.

-d.
+i.
 Would God call His people today to fight such a war of judgment?
-Many today are afraid that this is the real agenda of the “religious right,” and they imagine that they want to rule the world according to the Bible, and at the end of a gun.
-But God has a completely different call for Christians under the New Covenant than He did for Israel under the Old Covenant.
+God has a completely different call for Christians under the New Covenant than He did for Israel under the Old Covenant (John 18:36).

 2. (4-6) Saul prepares for the attack on the Amalekites.

 So Saul gathered the people together and numbered them in Telaim, two hundred thousand foot soldiers and ten thousand men of Judah.
 And Saul came to a city of Amalek, and lay in wait in the valley.
 Then Saul said to the Kenites, "Go, depart, get down from among the Amalekites, lest I destroy you with them.
 For you showed kindness to all the children of Israel when they came up out of Egypt."
 So the Kenites departed from among the Amalekites.